robak86/hardwired/packages/react/README.md

 ### Installation

-The following examples will use `mobx` for enabling observability for objects holding state.
+The following examples will use `mobx` for enabling observability for objects with observable state.

 yarn